Variance ProcessPage address: http://ed.mnsu.edu/resources/variance.html

 Authority/Reference: This policy follows the guidelines stated in the Minnesota Statutes 14.055 and 14.056 Discretionary Variance Requests.

-For additional information please contact the College of Education, Dean's Office in Armstrong 118.
+For additional information please contact the Advising office, Armstrong Hall 117.